2022-2023 Undergraduate & Graduate Catalog

 The sustainable food systems certificate is housed within the environmental and sustainability studies (ENS) program.
 Strong local food systems are essential for healthy local communities.
 Students preparing for careers in local food enterprises, health care, sustainability, education, business, social work, nonprofit administration, and many other fields will benefit from the skills and experience necessary to address the role of food in community life.

 All undergraduate certificates at GVSU have received Higher Learning Commission approval.
-Individuals may pursue the sustainable food systems certificate separately or concurrently with any major or minor.
+Individuals may pursue the sustainable food systems certificate independently or concurrently with any undergraduate degree or major.
 Any course that satisfies both requirements will be counted toward the certificate and the student's major or minor.

 Why Study Sustainable Food Systems at Grand Valley?